 To assemble, first attach the two sides to the back.
 Spread the sides a bit to insert the bottom.
 Finally attach the front, which locks everything else in place.
 Of course, when first heated, the sheet metal twists completely out of shape, but the locking tabs do work even so.

 Here's the stove in use, burning dry twigs.
 It can also be used with

 a Trangia spirit burner, which may be used indoors or under a tent

 flap, but the less fuel you need to carry with you, the lighter your

 backpack will be.

 The stove works just fine in windy weather, but with no wind, you'll end up blowing constantly in the fire to keep it going.
-The fire space should be a couple of cm taller, which would make it burn easier.
+The fire space should be a couple of cm taller, which would make it burn easier (see my later modification below).
 Also, a lot of tar and other unburnt residues condense on the pakki, making it sticky and rather messy...

 This thing has served me well for some 14 years (as of 2023).
 The sheet

 metal has deformed back and forth quite a bit, but the pieces still attach